 By Zoom: Click the link at the top of the agenda and you'll be added to the meeting.
 All attendees are muted by default.
 When the item of interest is open for consideration, select the "Raise Your Hand" icon and you will be called on at the appropriate time.
+By telephone: Call (408) 638-0968 and enter the conference ID found at the top of the meeting agenda.
+When the item of interest is open for consideration, select 9 to raise your hand.
+When called upon, press 6 to unmute, state your name and provide your comments.
 In Person: At the meeting complete a "Request to Speak" form, submit a request at the speaker kiosk or scan the QR code.

-ACCESSIBILITY: In compliance with the Americans with Disabilities Act, those with disabilities requiring special accommodations to participate in this meeting may contact the Planning Division Office at (650) 522-7212 or planning@cityofsanmateo.org.
+ACCESSIBILITY: In compliance with the Americans with Disabilities Act, those with disabilities requiring special accommodations to participate in this meeting may contact the City Clerk's Office at (650) 522-7040 or clerk@cityofsanmateo.org.
 Notification 48 hours prior to the meeting will enable the City to make reasonable arrangements to ensure accessibility to this meeting.